News

 Flat attenuation and flat frequency response are two different concepts related to sound and hearing.
 Flat Attenuation: Flat attenuation refers to the consistent reduction of sound across the frequency spectrum.
 In other words, when using hearing protection devices (such as...

-How do loudness growth contours effect the approach to hearing protection?
+Loudness growth contours - applied to hearing protection?

 Loudness growth contours, also known as equal-loudness contours, describe how the human ear perceives sounds of different frequencies at different loudness levels.
 These contours indicate that the ear is more sensitive to some frequencies than others at lower sound levels....

-Do NRR's fully explain the hearing protection offered by earplugs?
+Do NRR's fully explain the hearing protection of earplugs?

 No, NRR (Noise Reduction Rating) alone does not fully explain the hearing protection offered by earplugs.
 While NRR provides a standardized measure of the earplug's ability to reduce noise levels, it does not account for all the factors that can...